Formation flying: Terminology and examples

 The smallest unit of a formation is called a section or element, consisting of two aircraft; these pilots are a leader and wingman.
 A division or flight consists of two sections or elements.
 Multiple divisions or flights are assembled into a formation.
 A standard fighter formation includes aircraft whose positions are maintained by the wingmen to within 1 mi laterally and 100 ft vertically of the flight leader's aircraft.
-A nonstandard formation results when the flight leader has requested, and air traffic control has approved dimensions that do not conform with the stated boundaries; when operating within an authorized altitude reservation or under the provisions of a Letter of Agreement; or when flight operations are being conducted in a specially-designated airspace.
+A nonstandard formation results when the flight leader has requested, and air traffic control has approved dimensions that do not conform with the stated boundaries; when operating within an authorized altitude reservation or under the provisions of a Letter of Agreement; or when flight operations are being conducted in a specially designated airspace.

 The fingertip four (or finger-four) is the basic four-ship formation that resembles the position of the fingertips with the hand outstretched.
 The flight leader (#1) is piloting the foremost aircraft (middle fingertip), with the lead's wingman (#2) to the side and trailing (index fingertip); the section lead (#3) is opposite the lead's wingman on the opposite side (ring fingertip) while the section leader's wingman (#4) is trailing the section lead towards the same side (little fingertip).
 The fingertip formation is designated strong right or strong left, depending on the side being flown by the section (#3 and #4) aircraft.
-For example, viewed from overhead, the fingertip four strong right formation from from left to right consists of the #2 (lead's wingman), #1 (flight leader), #3 (section lead), and #4 (section lead's wingman) aircraft.
+For example, viewed from overhead, the fingertip four strong right formation from left to right consists of the #2 (lead's wingman), #1 (flight leader), #3 (section lead), and #4 (section lead's wingman) aircraft.

 The flight leader should decide and communicate which orientation, fingertip right or fingertip left, should be used as the basic formation prior to flight operations.
 Formations should transition to and from the basic formation to facilitate the use of hand and plane signals.